A soluble model for synchronized rhythmic activity in ant colonies

-Numerical analyses of the autocatalytic ant colony model using Monte Carlo simulations \cite{Goss_1988} and of a simpler variant using process algebra \cite{Tofts_1992} indicate that the model seems to be capable of generating synchronized periodic activity.
+Numerical analyses of the autocatalytic ant colony model using Monte Carlo simulations \cite{Goss_1988} and of a simpler variant using process algebra \cite{Tofts_1992} indicate that the model seems to be capable of generating synchronized bursts of activity.

-Here we derive a set of delay differential equations that accurately describe the Monte Carlo simulations of the autocatalytic ant colony model in the limit of very large colony size.
+Here we derive a set of delay differential equations that accurately describe the Monte Carlo simulations of the autocatalytic ant colony model in the limit of very large colony size but not too long time.
 Analysis of the stability of the fixed-point solutions shows that stable limit-cycle solutions appear when the rest period is greater than a threshold and the event of spontaneous activation of inactive ants is very unlikely, so that most of the arousal of ants is done by active ants.
-Our finding that the range of model parameters for which limit-cycle solutions exist is very limited weakens the conjecture that the short-term activity cycles have no adaptive value, being an inevitable result of the interaction between ants \cite{Cole_1991}.
-Furthermore, we argue that the synchronized periodic activity observed in the Monte Carlo simulations of colonies of size $N=50$ \cite{Goss_1988} is a finite-size effect: the large stochastic fluctuations due to the small colony size prevent the decrease in amplitude of the damped oscillations that would eventually lead the dynamics to equilibrium.
+We find that the range of model parameters for which limit-cycle solutions exist is very limited, and thus the synchronized bursts of activity observed in Monte Carlo simulations of colonies of finite size \cite{Goss_1988} is a resilient effect of demographic noise known as coherence resonance \cite{McKane_2005,Kuske_2007}.
+These stochastic fluctuations prevent the decrease in amplitude of the damped oscillations that would eventually bring the dynamics to the deterministic equilibrium.